Student Health Plans & Other Options

 Most student health plans come with a national network of health care providers and pharmacies, which offers coverage regardless of the distance from campus or home.
 It aligns plans with the benefits of their college’s Student Health Services for accessible on-campus care.
 If required, a Student Health Service can refer students to the appropriate off-campus in-network provider for more elaborate or ongoing care.

-ALSO READ: FEDERATED INSURANCE - provides customers with insurance in life
+ALSO READ: LIFEWISE INSURANCE - provides health insurance policies to its clients

 Health Benefits